-- While in the pmu/fw-halt power management state, performance counters (including the mcycle counter) are disabled. - While in debug halt (db-halt) state, the stopcount bit in the dcsr (Debug Control and Status Register) register determines if performance counters are enabled. - While in the pmu/fw-halt power management state or the debug halt (db-halt) state with the stopcount bit set, DMA accesses are allowed, but not counted by the performance counters.
+- While in the pmu/fw-halt power management state, performance counters (including the mcycle counter) are disabled. - While in debug halt (db-halt) state, the stopcount bit of the dcsr register (see Section 9.1.3.5) determines if performance counters are enabled. - While in the pmu/fw-halt power management state or the debug halt (db-halt) state with the stopcount bit set, DMA accesses are allowed, but not counted by the performance counters.
 It would be up to the bus master to count accesses while the core is in a halt state. - While executing PAUSE, performance counters are enabled.